82deutschmark/Disavowed/docs/game_flow_and_prompt_design.md

 ## 1. Overview

 This document outlines the core data and logic flow for the Disavowed game engine, from initial mission creation to the turn-by-turn gameplay loop.
-It details how the application interacts with the database and the OpenAI API to create a dynamic, coherent narrative experience.
+It details how the application interacts with the database and the OpenAI Responses API to create a dynamic, coherent narrative experience.
 This blueprint will guide the necessary code changes to fix the current database errors and streamline the story generation process.

+### 1.1 Responses API Modernization

+The codebase now routes all narrative generation through a single `OpenAIIntegration` helper that calls `client.responses.create(...)` (or the streaming variant) with split **instructions** and **input** payloads.
+The helper exposes:

+* Shared defaults for the text model (`gpt-5-nano` by default) and temperature/max token budgets.
+* `response_format={"type": "json_object"}` enforcement so we receive schema-compliant JSON without manual role parsing.
+* Optional streaming generators that yield `delta` chunks while keeping a final validated JSON payload for downstream consumers.

+Any future feature work should reuse these helpers instead of crafting raw prompts.

 ## 2. The "Jet Engine" Analogy: Two-Phase Generation